 - Withdrawal: Withdrawal is uncomfortable and medical assistance is recommended.
 The most severe period of ketamine withdrawal is often around 2-4 days.
 Dependencies are often more psychological than physical, but as symptoms like psychosis, hallucinations, severe depression and suicidal thoughts can arise, a detox under medical supervision is the safest option.
 Ketamine withdrawal symptoms are reported to typically last around six days.

 Long-term ketamine use can lead to a host of dangerous health effects.
 Prolonged use can cause the user to experience abdominal pain, known as ‘K-cramps’.
 The most widely reported and serious health risk resulting from heavy and prolonged ketamine use is damage to the bladder and the urinary tract.
 This condition has been named the ‘ketamine bladder syndrome’ due to its prevalence among users.

-Regular ketamine users build up a tolerance to the drug, meaning they have to take increasingly large doses to experience the same effect, and incur ever increasing health risks.
-There is no safe way to take ketamine; every pattern of use is damaging to the health.
+Regular ketamine users build up a tolerance to the drug, meaning they have to take increasingly large doses to experience the same effect and incur ever-increasing health risks.
+There is no safe way to take ketamine; every pattern of use is damaging to health.

 Ketamine Addiction Treatment